 0. UE1 and UE2 are provisioned with path switching policies (e.g. enabled/disabled, preferred interface, radio quality thresholds) by using the procedure as defined in clause 6.2 of TS 23.304 [3].
 UE1 and UE2 use Uu path for communication.

 1. UE1 and UE2 establish a PC5 connection.
+In order to discover each other during PC5 discovery phase, discovery parameters e.g. Application ID, target User Info ID, may be provided by the application or derived in UE1 and UE2 using the information e.g. application ID, User ID of UE1, User ID of UE2, which are used during step 0.
 During this procedure, the Path switching parameters (e.g. path switching enabled/disabled) are exchanged.
+During PC5 connection setup, for ProSe service allowed path switching, UE1 and UE2 negotiate QoS within the provisioned PC5 QoS parameters to be allowed for path switching.

 2. UE1 sends a PC5 Path Switching Request message, including the path switching direction (i.e. Uu-to-PC5) and the IP address associated to UE1's PDU session.